jan-cerny/ValidationTestSuite/validation_test_suites/readme.txt

   - System batch file
   - Inf file for use with secedit.exe

-The python scripts require Python 2.7, Python 3.2 and the Python extensions for Windows.
+The python scripts require Python 3.2 and the Python extensions for Windows.
 The python runtime and interpreter are available at http://www.python.org .
 The python extensions for Windows are available at http://python.net/crew/mhammond/win32/ .
 The executable files are either standard system utilities or custom programs developed as part of the validation content creation process.
 Regardless of the configuration method chosen, users should verify the configuration of the test system matches the configuration defined in the spreadsheet.

 Testing Process --